prabhdeepsingh3499/Kaggle-Competitions/README.md

 -----------------------------------------
-# 5 - feature engineering
+# 5 - Feature Engineering
 In the previous part, we flirted with the data and spotted some interesting correlations.

 In this part, we'll see how to process and transform these variables in such a way the data becomes manageable by a machine learning algorithm.